 In EYFS, both theorists' ideas shape quality practise.
 Vygotsky's emphasis on social interaction and guided play appears in the principle that children learn through relationships with adults.
 When a practitioner gets down to a child's level and extends their play,"You've built a house.
 What happens when it rains?",they're operating in the child's ZPD.

 Bruner's ideas appear in well-planned learning activities.
-The block area's structured approach moves from building to planning (Montessori).
-Colour exploration supports learner discovery, it's not just free play.
+In the block area, the structured approach moves from building to planning (Montessori).
+Colour exploration also supports learner discovery.
+It is not just free play.

 Side-by-side comparison with overlap section: Vygotsky vs Bruner: Approaches to Scaffolding and Social Learning